KMCGamer/usc_bot/README.md

 `npm start`

 Note that you will have to leave your terminal open otherwise the bot will shut off.
-You will not have access to the current terminal window either.
+You will not have access to the current terminal window.

-### Option 2: Process Manager
+### Option 2: Process Manager 2

+This method will allow you to keep the bot running while you do other things in the same terminal window.
+The bot will continue running even when you exit the terminal.

 To use a process manager, download pm2: